miaomiaoyu/ocrengine/README.md

 ## Acknowledgments

-This project utilizes TMNIST glyph data for character recognition research and experimentation.
+This project utilizes TMNIST glyph data, available for download [**here**](https://www.kaggle.com/datasets/nimishmagre/tmnist-glyphs-1812-characters).
+This dataset contains over 500,000 images and is part of the Warhol.ai Computational Creativity and Congnitive Type projects.